AustinCodingAcademy/AdvancedPowWow/01-Git-Basics.md

 		+ Create a reference to a remote repository named remote_repo_alias
 		+ origin is the conventional name for the default repository

-HEAD - A special alias for the most recent commit for the repo
+HEAD - A special alias for the most recent commit for the branch

 git push
 	* Uploads and applies commits to the HEAD of the remote repository.